Don Robey: Early life and career

 Robey was born in the Fifth Ward of Houston, Texas, United States, to a Jewish mother Gertrude and an African American father Zeb Robey, a chef.
 His grandfather Franklin, the son of a plantation owner and a slave from South Carolina, had settled in Houston where he practiced medicine and lived in the town's Third Ward.
 Don Robey left school early, he claimed to pursue a gambling career.
 Although he claimed to have lived almost all his life in Houston, there is evidence that he spent some time in his teens working on a cotton farm with his mother, and later worked as a dock laborer in Galveston.
 He also lived in Los Angeles, where he set up his first nightclub.
 By the age of 20, he had married and fathered a son.

-After returning to Houston Don Robey worked as a sales representative for a liquor distributor.
+After returning to Houston, Don Robey worked as a sales representative for a liquor distributor.
 During the early and mid 1930s, he established himself in Houston's black business community, first by starting a taxi service and then opening his first amusement parlor, the Sweet Dreams Cafe in 1933 in the Fifth Ward.
-In 1934 he opened the Lenox Club and, around that time, changed the name of the Sweet Dreams Cafe to Manhattan Club, and began to hire bands from out of state for entertainment.
+In 1934, he opened the Lenox Club.
+Around that time, he changed the name of the Sweet Dreams Cafe to Manhattan Club and began to hire bands from out of state for entertainment.
 Together with partner Morris Merritt he opened the Harlem Grill, a large dance hall, where he hired, among other acts, Walter Barnes and his band as well as Don Albert.
 In 1941 he began building a relationship with Indianapolis promoter Denver Ferguson.